 1988: The White House acknowledges that first lady Nancy Reagan had used astrological advice to help schedule President Ronald Reagan's activities.
 The closely guarded secret was outed in a memoir by former White House Chief of Staff Donald T. Regan, who wrote that the first lady first turned to astrologer Joan Quigley in 1981 after John Hinckley's attempted assassination of the president.

 1984: Professional dancer Cheryl Burke, best known for the dancing competition show "Dancing with the Stars," is born in San Francisco, California.
 Burke became the first female professional dancer to win the competition, pairing with with 98 Degrees member Drew Lachey in the second season, and won again in the third season, that time pairing with former Dallas Cowboys running back Emmitt Smith.

 1979: Margaret Thatcher is elected to her first term as prime minister of the United Kingdom.

 1978: The first unsolicited bulk commercial email (which would later become known as "spam") is sent by a Digital Equipment Corporation marketing representative to every ARPANET address on the west coast of the United States.

-1975: Actress Christina Hendricks, best known for her role as Joan Harris on the TV series "Mad Men," is born in Knoxville, Tenn.
+1975: Actress Christina Hendricks, best known for her role as Joan Harris on the TV series "Mad Men," is born in Knoxville, Tennessee.
 She also had recurring roles on "ER" and the short-lived sci-fi series "Firefly" and has appeared in movies such as "Life as We Know It," "Drive" and "I Don't Know How She Does It."

 1973: The 108-story Sears Tower in Chicago is topped out at 1,451 feet as the world's tallest building.
 It would hold that distinction for 25 years, until the Petronas Twin Towers in Kuala Lumpur, Malaysia, opened in 1998.